KabirKanha/entry-management-system/README.md

 ## Use Cases

 The use cases for this kind of a portal are plenty.
-The focus is to build an application to be used at the entry in an oce, but this can easily be extended and made suitable for residential complexes, hospitals, universities, and many more.
+The focus is to build an application to be used at the entry in an office, but this can easily be extended and made suitable for residential complexes, hospitals, universities, and many more.

 ## Basic Idea